United Way of the Plains fields record number of phone calls to 2-1-1 hotline

 Call center coordinator Heather Pierce has been with the hotline since its inception.
 She reports the previous busiest day ever had 622 phone calls.
 The previous busiest call volume of 2020 was a day with 595 phone calls.

-Pierce estimates that 70 percent of the phone calls to 2-1-1 last week were for people wanting to be tested for coronavirus after possible exposure.
+Pierce estimates that 70% of the phone calls to 2-1-1 last week were for people wanting to be tested for coronavirus after possible exposure.

 “We’re still doing a great job of answering those calls live. they’re not going to voicemail, we’re answering them live,” Pierce said.